MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/configuring-additional-lsa-protection.md

 1. Restart the computer.

-If you set this policy to **Not Configured** and the policy was previously enabled, the previous setting does not get cleaned up and will continue to be enforced.
-You must set the policy to **Disabled** under the **Configure LSA to run as a protected process** drop down to disable the feature.
+If you set this policy to **Not Configured** and the policy was previously enabled, the previous setting doesn't get cleaned up and will continue to be enforced.
+You must set the policy to **Disabled** under the **Configure LSA to run as a protected process** drop-down to disable the feature.

 #### How to remove the LSA protection UEFI variable